 I gave this talk at The Abbey Church, Victoria BC, Canada on February 26th 2018 in association with my work being shown in the exhibition History as Personal Memory.

-Because we loved him as little children we could not judge him, we had no historical context for his suffering and even with all that was fearful about my father, he could not hide the good in him from his little girls.
+Because we loved him as little children we could not judge him, we had no historical context for his suffering and even with all that was fearful about my father, he could not hide his goodness from his little girls.
 He was the sort of man who would pick wild flowers for his wife on mother’s day, and tickle his daughters with feathers, and made sure they were safe and warm.
-He hated injustice and dishonesty and cowardice.
-He worked hard at his job and at home, turning our ¼ acre into a vegetable garden, making his his own black smith forge and tools.
+He hated injustice and cowardice.
+He worked hard at his job and at home, turning our ¼ acre into a vegetable garden, making his own black smith forge and tools.
 He held fragile pigeons in his hands and calmed nervous horses and made the most extraordinary wrought iron sculptures out of hammer and anvil and fire.
 I knew very early on that both goodness and evil live within one human being.

 In seeking to understand the horror of WW2 and the Holocaust I have come to think as terribly, tragically true what one of the most influential theologians of the twentieth century, Reinhold Niebuhr tells us: “Ultimately evil is done not so much by evil people, but by good people who do not know themselves and who do not probe deeply.”

 The description of love from Corinthians that is read at weddings was not written for bright eyed newlyweds, but by one who was a former oppressor and torturer and killer writing to people who would face oppression, torture and death.
-As this passage calls us to patience, to forgiveness, to love of the truth, to hope and to faith, it gives us the keys to strengthen our hearts every day so that come what may we might endure.
+As this passage calls us to patience, to forgiveness, to love of truth, to hope and to faith, it gives us the keys to strengthen our hearts every day, so that come what may, we might endure.

 As I research the German resistance I am discovering that there were those who believed in love being the antidote to the violence of their times.
 It is these people we need to learn from if we are at all to find an answer to resisting the oppression of our own time.
 How does love work, how is it that love provided the strength to resist what we acknowledge as one of the most brutal regimes in history?
 What are their stories?
-Where did Germans find courage to resist even as they knew they would lose their lives for helping others while there was no-one to rescue them?
-How can it be that Arvid Harnack, last words proclaimed “I believe in the power of love.”
+Where did Germans find courage to resist even as they knew there was no-one to rescue them and they would lose their lives?
+How can it be that Arvid Harnack‘s last words proclaimed “I believe in the power of love.”